nostawenka/Test-cases/README.md

-SOme example test cases I made for presentation
+Some example test cases I made for presentation